 ‘Calm, measured but fearless when necessary.’

-Emma has a busy practice spanning all areas of chambers’ work including EU and competition law, public law and commercial law.
-She is regularly instructed in complex and high-profile litigation across all of her core practice areas and has appeared in a range of tribunals including the Court of Appeal, High Court, County Court and Competition Appeal Tribunal.
+Emma is a sought after junior, with a busy practice spanning all areas of chambers’ work including public and human rights law, EU and competition law and commercial law.
+She is regularly instructed in complex and high-profile litigation, both led and as a sole advocate, across all of her core practice areas and in a range of tribunals including the Supreme Court, Court of Appeal, High Court, and Competition Appeal Tribunal.

-Emma has a busy practice spanning all areas of chambers’ work including EU and competition law, public law and commercial law.
-She is regularly instructed in complex and high-profile litigation across all of her core practice areas and has appeared in a range of tribunals including the Court of Appeal, High Court, County Court and Competition Appeal Tribunal.
+Emma is a sought after junior, with a busy practice spanning all areas of chambers’ work including public and human rights law, EU and competition law and commercial law.
+She is regularly instructed in complex and high-profile litigation, both led and as a sole advocate, across all of her core practice areas and in a range of tribunals including the Supreme Court, Court of Appeal, High Court, and Competition Appeal Tribunal.

 Emma is a member of both the Attorney General's C Panel as well as the Equality and Human Rights Commission's C Panel.
-She is also a trustee of the AIRE Centre.
+She is also a trustee of the AIRE Centre and in 2020 was the joint recipient of the Young Pro Bono Barrister of the Year Award.

-Emma’s practice covers all areas of EU and competition law, including both stand-alone and follow-on competition law claims, State aid and judicial review on EU law grounds.
-She acts for both claimants and defendants and is recommended in the field of competition law by both Chambers & Partners and the Legal 500.
-She has particular expertise in the emerging area of collective actions, having acted in connection with four separate applications for collective proceedings orders to date.
+Emma’s practice covers all areas of EU and competition law, including both stand-alone and follow-on competition law claims, regulatory appeals, State aid / subsidy control and judicial review on EU law grounds.
+She acts for both claimants and defendants and is recommended in the field of competition law by each of Chambers & Partners, the Legal 500 and Who’s Who Legal.
+She has particular expertise in the emerging area of collective actions, having acted in connection with numerous applications for collective proceedings orders.

 Highlights of Emma’s current and recent instructions in this field include: